 1. Your hotel can still be as close as a Disney hotel.

 Unlike at Walt Disney World, where off-property hotels mean longer transit times, Disneyland has some off-property hotels that are within walking distance.
 In fact, they are literally across the street!
 I find them to be excellent options for travelers with younger kids who need to take mid-day hotel breaks.
 Look for the hotels on South Harbor Boulevard directly across from the mid-block pedestrian entrance into Disneyland.
-These include the Fairfield Inn Anaheim Resort, Courtyard Anaheim Theme Park Entrance, Grand Legacy at the Park, Best Western Plus Park Place Inn, Camelot Inn & Suites, Howard Johnson Anaheim Hotel, and several others.
+These include the Anaheim Fairfield Inn by Marriott, Courtyard by Marriott Anaheim Theme Park Entrance, Anaheim, Grand Legacy at the Park, Best Western Plus Park Place Inn – Mini Suites, Anaheim, Anaheim Camelot Inn & Suites, Howard Johnson Anaheim Hotel and Water Playground, and several others.

 2. It’s possible to get early entry into Disneyland park with a little-known trick.